What is Simple Assessment?

 HMRC are also starting to use Simple Assessment for other simple cases, for example, certain individuals who have more than one source of income and who would normally expect to receive a P800 (a PAYE reconciliation).

 Simple Assessment is not used if you have already received a P800 and the first letter requesting voluntary payment of the tax due.

 Simple Assessment is also not used if HMRC have to reconcile your income tax for more than one tax year.

 The roll-out of Simple Assessment was halted in May 2018 as resources were redeployed to prepare for the UK’s exit from the European Union.
-It is likely that the roll-out will be further delayed in light of the coronavirus outbreak in 2020.
+The roll-out was further delayed in light of the coronavirus pandemic.

 It is not possible for an individual to register for Simple Assessment unilaterally; HMRC use Simple Assessment at their own discretion.

 Do HMRC charge interest and/or penalties on Simple Assessments?

 HMRC can charge interest on the underpaid tax and penalties for late payment of tax in respect of Simple Assessments.

 It is our understanding that they are currently not doing so.